Adrien40/ha-blue-connect-local/README.md

 > 🛠️ **Device Info & Diagnostics**: **Serial Number**, **Model Number (SKU)**, and **MAC Address** are natively integrated into the Home Assistant device header.
 The integration also exposes advanced diagnostic sensors (raw pH, full raw hex frame, floating status, and binary alerts).

-> ℹ️ **On Blue Connect Silver** (no conductivity probe): the Conductivity and Salinity entities are disabled by default.
-If you updated an existing installation where Conductivity was already present, it will remain visible but will show "Unknown" — you can disable it manually under **Settings > Entities**.
+> ℹ️ **On Blue Connect Silver** (no conductivity probe): the Conductivity and Salinity entities are automatically disabled.
+If you updated an existing installation where Conductivity was already present, the integration now detects the Silver model and disables these entities on its own — no manual action needed.

 ---